EmpathyApp/EmpathyApp/README.md

 * Dev perspective: Sends email and also stores call record in the database
 * [Example](http://kuanyin.ihavearrived.org/?page_id=7)
 * Shortcode: [ea_email_sent]
-* Plugin dependencies: None
-* How it works:
 * Used by: Empathizer
 * File: pages/email_sent.php